AdamKlus/FootballDatabase/README.md

 I was asked to develop ETL processes for above database in Redshift.

 The database can be used for further automations and/or as a base for a web app.

+I have decided to use Redshift, because of its flexibility in scaling and ability to quickly import data from S3.

+The first part of the ETL for historical data needs to be run only one time.
+The second part for scraped data should be run daily to give the team most up to date data.

 ## Database schema design and ETL process
 Database have 2 sources: